Jay61616/E-Vehicle-DataEngineering-ELT/README.md

 ![Tableau Prep](https://img.shields.io/badge/Tableau%20Prep-ETL%20Tool-lightgrey?logo=tableau)

 ## 📌 Project Summary
+The dataset is taken from the website [Data.gov](https://catalog.data.gov/dataset/electric-vehicle-population-data).
 The project is divided into two main phases:

 ### 🔹Phase 1:
 Normalization was done and tables were divided based on the 3rd Normal form.​